dice-group/Multi-Hop-Reasoning-in-Knowledge-Graphs-with-Literals/README.md

 # LitCQD: Multi-Hop Reasoning in Knowledge Graphs with Literals

+LitCQD can answer ---an approach to answer complex, multi-hop queries where both the query and the knowledge graph can contain literal values:

 The implementation is based on the publicly available implementation of Query2Box ([Link](https://github.com/snap-stanford/KGReasoning)) .
 To load the dataset and the pretrained models, please download, unzip the two files checkpoints_FB15K-237 and data from